magi-1/mixed-graphical-models/README.md

 # Mixed-Graphical-Models

+Course project for STAT 616 at Texas A&M University.

 Update (12/1/2020): I am currently implimenting the perscribed parameter estimation scheme (Lee and Hastie 2014) and will push my work soon.

 ### Key references